varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 * Are you short on time to set up a new operating system?
 * Are you afraid to dual boot? (perhaps, those having UEFI, especially on Macbooks)

 If yes to any of the above, virtualization could be the answer.
-For example, you could use OS X along with VirtualBox and Vagrant software to quickly set up Gnu/Linux and use it for development.
-Vagrant has a large user base and hence you will be able to find "images" of most popular Gnu/Linux distributions for quick usage.
+For example, you could use OS X along with [VirtualBox](https://help.ubuntu.com/community/VirtualBox) and [Vagrant](http://www.vagrantup.com/) software to quickly set up Gnu/Linux and use it for development.
+Vagrant has a large user base and hence you will be able to find virtual machine images called ["boxes" for most popular Gnu/Linux distributions](http://www.vagrantbox.es/) for quick usage.

 Usage of virtualization software have the advantage that the environment is transferrable and re-usable on other computers as well.
 However, such virtualized development environments are not suitable for those...

 1. With computers with small processing power.
 1. Who work with GUI applications, such as the GNOME desktop itself.

-Using virtualized environments means that your computer is now allocating your computer's hardware resources and processing power between two operating systems.
-That means, your host operating system (such as OS X from previous example) could run slower when you are using the guest operating system (such as Gnu/Linux from VirtualBox).
+Visually, you are running a completely different operating system on a existing operating system.
+Get the picture?
+Ubuntu running like a program on OS X. This means that your computer is now allocating your computer's hardware resources and processing power between two operating systems.
+Your host operating system (such as OS X from above example) could run slower when you are using the guest operating system (such as Ubuntu from VirtualBox).

 __Method 3: Use JHbuild and keep an isolated development environment in your daily-use computer__

 This method is suitable for those who would like to keep their development environment and regular use operating system on a single computer.
-JHbuild is essentially a couple of scripts
+JHbuild is essentially a few build scripts that bring source code and compile them in an orderly fashion.

 ## JHbuild & Set-up ##

-JHbuild is a software that compiles GNOME modules (libraries and programs) from source.
+JHbuild is a software that compiles GNOME modules (a single term to include both libraries and programs) from source.
 It makes compiling applications like Gnote, Tomboy, Dictionary, Rhythmbox, Terminal among many others, much easier.
-Applications are referred to as "modules" within jhbuild.
+GNOME applications are also referred to as "modules" within jhbuild.

 To setup JHbuild on your computer, type and run the following commands: